 Article contents

-Tired of living in rental accommodation?
-Desperate to finally be able to hang your own pictures on the wall and pick out paint colours that are just so you?
+Tired of living with your parents or in rental accommodation?
+Desperate to finally be able to hang your own pictures on the wall?

 You might think that you’ll never get your foot on the property ladder, but you could be a lot closer than you think.
 Here, we’ll look at how to get a mortgage for your first home so that you can finally walk through a front door you can call your own!
 (And how to get the best mortgage deal.)